Is Moving to Philadelphia Worth It?

 You’ll see this notated on apartment ads as an “OP” for “owner pays.”
 However, if you want a rental agent to look at a ton of places, they may charge you a fee.
 If the apartment doesn’t pay a referral fee, a rental agent will also typically charge you a fee directly.
 Usually, this fee will range from a couple of hundred bucks to a month’s rent.

-Important: Don’t let yourself be surprised!
+Important: Don’t let yourself get scammed!
 All of this should be worked out in advance with the rental agent.
 If you’re 100 percent unwilling to pay a fee, tell the agent that you only want to see apartments where the owner will pay the fee.

 Yeah, finding an apartment is competitive

 According to U.S. Census data, Philly’s homeownership rates between 2015 and 2019 dropped to 53%.
 With that drop, apartment vacancy rates have dropped to historic lows.
 The vacancy rate in Philadelphia was 5.1% at the end of 2019, which is lower than the national average.
 Basically, it’s tough to find an apartment in Philly.

 Philadelphia has a huge college population.
 Many leases end in the spring, around May 31st.
 The ideal time to start looking for apartments is in April or early May, and be ready for a June 1st move-in.

 You’ll absolutely need your Social Security number when applying for apartments.
 Landlords and realtors will almost always run a credit check on you and any roommates you’ll have.
 Many will also ask you for a pay stub as proof of income.